Sallow Skin: What Are The Causes? Can It Be Treated?

 Lifestyle And Other Related Causes

 Smoking is bad for your overall health and skin.
 Smoking can speed up the aging process and is one of the leading causes of premature skin aging.
-Smoking reduces collagen production in your skin and speeds up the production of tropoelastin and matrix metalloproteinases (MMP), which damage the matrix protein and elastic fibers (1).
+Smoking reduces collagen production in your skin and speeds up the production of tropoelastini XA soluble precursor of elastin that promotes attachment and migration of several types of body cells, like endothelial, fibroblasts, etc. and matrix metalloproteinasesi XPro-proteins that play a major role in many biological processes, like tissue remodeling, wound healing, and embryo development.
+(MMP), which damage the matrix proteini XStructural and adhesive proteins like collagen, fibrin, fibronectin, and gelatin that play a central role in tissue formation. and elastic fibers (1).
 As a result, your skin may lose its sheen and glow and become sallow.

 How To Manage